MichaelCurrin/code-cookbook/recipes/javascript/packages/vue/components/code-blocks.md

     </script>
     ```

-Note we use `slot` above so we can pass content inside the element instead of a parameter.
+Then use as the `Pre` tag.
+Note we used `slot` above so we can pass content inside the element instead of a parameter.

-Usage:

 - `App.vue`
     ```vue